Main Menu » Tissues » Connective » Bone » Formation » Endochondral » Endochondral 6

 Periosteal band >

 The periosteal band (arrows) forms the diaphysis of the long bone.
-This band was laid down intramembranously on the surface of the hyaline cartilage template by the periosteum.
-The periosteum lies external to the periosteal band.
+The band is a cylinder of bone laid down intramembranously on the surface of the hyaline cartilage template by the periosteum.
+Growth of a bone in length occurs by addition of bone to the ends of the periosteal band by endochondral ossification.

 Periosteum

 The periosteal band (arrows) forms the diaphysis of the long bone.
-This band was laid down intramembranously on the surface of the hyaline cartilage template by the periosteum.
-The periosteum lies external to the periosteal band.
+The band is cylinder of bone laid down intramembranously on the surface of the hyaline cartilage template by the periosteum.
+Growth of a bone in length occurs by addition of bone to the ends of the periosteal band by endochondral ossification.

 Next images